cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 .. tutorial:: Integer Cycling Tutorial <tutorial-integer-cycling>

-In addition to non-repeating and :term:`datetime cycling` workflows, Cylc can do :term:`integer cycling` for repeating workflows that are not date-time based.
+In addition to non-cycling and :term:`datetime cycling` workflows, Cylc can do :term:`integer cycling` for cycling workflows that are not datetime based.

 To construct an integer cycling workflow, set :cylc:conf:`[scheduling]cycling mode = integer`, and specify integer values for the :term:`initial cycle point` and optionally the :term:`final cycle point`.
-The notation for intervals, offsets, and :term:`recurrences <recurrence>` (sequences) is similar to the date-time cycling notation, except for the simple integer values.
+The syntax for intervals, offsets, and :term:`recurrences <recurrence>` (sequences) is similar to the datetime cycling syntax, except for the simple integer values.

 The full integer recurrence expressions supported are:

 - ``Rn/start-point/interval # e.g. R3/1/P2``
 - ``Rn/interval/end-point # e.g. R3/P2/9``

-But, as for date-time cycling, sequence start and end points can be omitted where workflow initial and final cycle points can be assumed.
+But, as for datetime cycling, sequence start and end points can be omitted where workflow initial and final cycle points can be assumed.
 Some examples:

 .. code-block:: sub